-Fresh from my night alone in a wilderness yurt, I made the scenic two-hour drive east from State Forest State Park to Fort Collins, the craft beer capital of Colorado.
+Fresh from my night alone in a wilderness yurt, I made the scenic two-hour drive east from State Forest State Park for a Fort Collins brewery tour.

 I checked into a private room at the charming and historical Fernweh Inn & Hostel; a former B&B turned hostel.

-My room featured a queen size bed, bunk bed, bay window, and an antique tub in the en-suite bathroom.
-It felt wonderful to be in a warm, comfortable house after a night in the yurt.
+My room featured a queen-size bed, bunk bed, bay window, and an antique tub in the en-suite bathroom.
+Being in a warm, comfortable house after a night in the yurt felt wonderful.

 Once I was settled, I met Kelsey, the vibrant hostel owner, Katy from Visit Fort Collins, and Bob, the owner of Beer and Bike Tours.

-Together, we took off on an afternoon brew cruise to visit three of the city's 21 microbreweries.
+After quickly determining what size bike I needed, we took off on an afternoon bicycle brewery tour to visit three of Fort Collin's 21 microbreweries.

 Odell Brewing Co.